markxregie/GeoSensei-2.0/README.md

 ```

-***

-### **Final steps before sending your email:**
-1. Update your `README.md` on GitHub with this text.
-2. Don't forget to replace `yourusername` in the clone link and the Developer section with your actual GitHub username!
-3. Add your real LinkedIn link at the bottom.

 Once your GitHub looks clean, hit "Send" on that email to Ms. Dela Cirna.
 You did an incredible job today!